Saskia Horley

 Saskia Meg Horley (born 23 February 2000) is an Australian cricketer who plays for Scotland, New South Wales and Sydney Thunder.
 She played in four matches for Sydney Thunder in the 2019–20 Women's Big Bash League season.
 In 2022, she played for Middlesex in the Women's Twenty20 Cup.

 In August 2022, Horley was named in Scotland's squad for their series against Ireland in September 2022.
 She qualifies for Scotland through her mother, who was born in Edinburgh, and she holds a British passport.
+In March 2023, it was announced that she had signed for Sunrisers for the first five rounds of the 2023 Rachael Heyhoe Flint Trophy.

+In September 2024 she was named in the Scotland squad for the 2024 ICC Women's T20 World Cup.

+Horley was among the four player shortlist for the ICC Women’s Emerging Cricketer of the Year 2024.